 A DAY IN THE ARCHEOLOGICAL CANCUN

-Playa Delfines is one of the most popular spots in Cancun.
+I was in Playa Delfines photographing sunrise in one of the most popular beaches in Cancun.
 Here is where every traveler comes and takes their picture on the CANCUN sign at the ”mirador”, a slightly elevated point overlooking the beach where they have located a huge and colored Cancun sign.
 It is beautiful indeed, no question.
 However never would I have thought that at 6.30 am, the time I arrived, it was as crowded as if it was noon!

 Since the first Cancun Mayan ruin, more appropriately called Mayan archeological sites that we are going to explore is right there, behind the beautiful playa Delphines, why not start the day right here admiring the spectacular sunrise?

 Among the Cancun Mayan Ruins, El Rey is the easiest to access and to find, although it’s most of the time underrated.

 It is a tiny site but with a lot of charm in it.
 The grounds are flat and immaculate as if a green carpet has been rolled down for you.

 The temples and dwellings (or what remains of them), in total 47, are almost perfectly aligned on the sides of a 520 mt aisle, or what it looks like it, only interrupted by a ceremonial center formed by two plazas.

 The whole settlement is surrounded by any sort of palm trees and other tropical plants which were offering a sort of natural decoration and isolates you from the main road and civilization.